Why do sinkholes appear and can they be prevented?

 But what causes them?

-After a devastating sinkhole appeared in northwest China in January 2020, we spoke to geotechnical specialist Dr Clive Edmonds to learn more about what causes them.
+After a devastating sinkhole appeared in northwest China in January 2020, we spoke to geotechnical specialist Dr Clive Edmonds to find out.

 What triggers sinkholes?